tikene/TCP-Shell-wordlist-attack/README.md

 # TCP Remote shell wordlist attack (Direct bind)

-**This program will automatically try a list of commands on a TCP direct shell and display the results**
+This tool will automatically try a list of commands on a TCP direct shell and display the results

 Useful to find out what commands are available during post exploitation